 Prof. Annette Karmiloff-Smith

-Specifically, my project is looking at risk and protective features in Down syndrome related to subsequent possible Alzheimer's disease.
-I am looking at children aged 4 to 16, and analysing behavioural, cognitive and neural traits, along with specific genetic individual differences.
-Hopefully the results of this study will enable earlier identification of individuals who are at risk of developing Alzheimer's.
+Specifically, my project was looking at children aged 4 to 16, and analysing behavioural, cognitive and neural traits, along with specific genetic individual differences.
+Hopefully, the results of this study will enable earlier identification of individuals who are at risk of developing Alzheimer's.
 This will enable an earlier and better intervention to reduce onset and severity of neurodegeneration, both in Down syndrome and typically developing individuals.
+The behavioural and cognitive aspects of this project have now been completed and are being written up for publications.
+The genetic analyses are ongoing.

 PhD Clinical Psychology